aymane-maghouti/Dice-Game/README.md

 - User authentication: Users can create accounts and log in to access the game.
 - Play the game: Users can Play and access to their score.
-- Database selection: Users have the option to use either MySQL database or the application context for data storage.
+- Database selection: Users have the option to use either MySQL database or the application context for data storage, with a simple switch in the configuration file.

 ## Technologies Used